 Daoyou Feng 冯道友, age 44

-We stand in solidarity with the AAPI community, against the hateful rhetoric and racist acts of violence.
+CFH stands in solidarity with the AAPI community, against the hateful rhetoric and racist acts of violence.

-We must say it again loud and clear: racism is a public health crisis.
+Together, we must say it again loud and clear: racism is a public health crisis.

 CALL IT WHAT IT IS AND WORK TO END IT NOW.